carols10cents/intro-to-rust/README.md

-# intro-to-rust
+# Intro to Rust

-Slides for an intro to rust that presents the guessing game tutorial and ownership
+Slides for a 1 hr, 45 min intro to Rust that presents the guessing game tutorial and ownership in a similar way that the book does.